loning/mbook-binary/src/bdag/theories/T13__UnifiedFieldTheorem__PRIME-FIB__ZECK_F6__FROM__T8+T5__TO__UnifiedTensor.md

 ## 11. Philosophical Significance

 ### 11.1 Mathematical Inevitability
-T13 demonstrates that grand unification is not just physically motivated but mathematically inevitable - the only number that is both prime (indivisible) and the sixth Fibonacci number.
+T13 demonstrates that grand unification is not just physically motivated but mathematically inevitable - the only number that is both prime (indivisible) and the seventh Fibonacci number.

 ### 11.2 Universal Mathematics
 The theory shows that the deepest physical laws emerge from pure mathematical relationships, specifically the intersection of prime numbers and Fibonacci sequences.